TheDiamondYT1/pe.thediamondyt.tk/_wiki/versions/Info.md

 permalink: /wiki/versions/
 ---
 # Minecraft: Pocket Edition
-Click the version of your choice to view method dumps from libminecraftpe.so
+Click the version of your choice to view method dumps from libminecraftpe.so.

 {:.table}
 {:.table-bordered}